jdlehman/httpcache/README.md

 ## Description

 HTTP Cache is a caching reverse-proxy.
-It's a way to simulate a CDN like Cloudlare or Fastly on your development environment.
+It's a way to simulate a CDN like Cloudflare or Fastly on your development environment.

 ## Installation